RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
 3.0.0.4.372.31:
+   - FIXED: Sysinfo page was reporting IPv6 as reason for CTF to be disabled - since 372 that is only true for ARM devices.
+   - FIXED: OpenVPN Server in TAP mode + DHCP wasn't routing properly (DHCP was overruling the default GW)

+3.0.0.4.372_30_3:
    - NEW: Added support for newest RT-N66U hardware revision.
           This router has a new model of flash, you can NOT use any older FW on these.
 (RT-N66U)
-   - FIXED: Sysinfo page was reporting IPv6 as reason for CTF to be disabled - since 372 that is only true for ARM devices.

 3.0.0.4.372.30_2: